 The laws governing consent and confidentiality in adolescent health care vary from country to country; within the United States, they vary from state to state.
+The specific provisions of consent laws and confidentiality laws also vary and are not identical to each other.
 The information in this topic focuses on consent in adolescent health care in the United States.

 Clinicians who treat adolescents must be aware of the federal and state laws related to adolescent consent and confidentiality.
 The circumstances in which adolescents may consent for their own care and in which confidentiality is protected vary from state to state depending upon the adolescent's status as a minor or adult, the service involved, and the provider's level of concern regarding harm to the patient or others.